Citizenship Lawyer – Devoted to Serving the Needs of Seattle-Area, Bellevue, and Kirkland Clients and Beyond

-Citizenship is also recognized from birth abroad to a U.S. citizen parent under certain circumstances.
+Citizenship at birth is recognized for those who are born in the U.S. Citizenship is also recognized from birth abroad to a U.S. citizen parent under certain circumstances.
 The U.S. law on this point has changed a number of times over the years.
 The law that applies is the law that was in effect at the time of the child’s birth abroad.
 There are specific requirements pertaining to how long the U.S. citizen parent resided in the U.S. prior to the birth of the child abroad.
 There are also certain requirements when the child was born out of wedlock (illegitimate) to a U.S. citizen father.

 In certain cases, if the U.S. citizen parent does not meet the residency requirement, it may be possible to count the residency of the grandparent.
-For example, take our case of children of a U.S. citizen father and a foreign national mother.
+For example, we had the case of children of a U.S. citizen father and a foreign national mother.
 The children were born in the mother’s country of citizenship where the family was residing.
-At that time, the residency requirement, was to show that the U.S. citizen father had physically resided in the U.S. for at least five years, was over the age of 14 for at least two of those years, and all five of those years were before the children were born.
+At that time, we needed to show that the U.S. citizen father had physically resided in the U.S. for at least five years, was over the age of 14 for at least two of those years, and all five of those years were before the children were born.

 More recently, the Child Citizenship Act of 2000 also provided automatic acquisition of citizenship for a child who was already granted lawful permanent resident status, and whose parent became a U.S. citizen while the child was under 18 years old.
 Note

 Again, each case must be analyzed independently, since the law that applies may be different, and the facts of the case, including the residency of the parent in the U.S., will vary.